65(a) Osbourne Road, Portsmouth, PO5

 05/09/2024.
 I rewrite the introduction.
 The opening of the September 1st entry is rendered mostly redundant.
 During this process I also cack-handedly delete the scratchpad of useful links and half thought out sentences I always keep at the bottom of pages as I write them.
 This is a bummer.

 The answer to question 1. (above) is no. Or is it yes?
 Nigel Kneale was a pioneering writer who pushed television drama into new areas.
 Even when he worked in well-trodden areas, like ghost stories, he brought in new ideas and made original points, and encouraged the viewer to expect more from their entertainment.
-He also hated the sixties counterculture and pushed back against it, but was able to harness that hatred to inspire new works.
+He also hated the sixties counterculture and pushed back against it, and was able to harness that hatred to inspire new works.

 "The talent in this industry is being eaten up by guppies."